 - Sign closing paperwork on closing day

 That’s it!
 After these things happen, you own a home!
-There is a lot involved (and more than this simple checklist states), but that is why we are here.
-We are here to make the homebuying process as seamless as possible (and fun, of course)!
+There is a lot involved (and more than this simple checklist states).
+But that is why we are here.
+We make the homebuying process as seamless as possible (and fun, of course)!
 We are your greatest resource and advocate, and we will guide you through every step along the way.
-Our goal is to make the process as easy as this list, to carry the weight for our clients.
+Our goal is to make the process as easy as this list.
+We carry the weight for our clients.